OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 There are simple techniques for preventing SQL injection vulnerabilities and they can be used with practically any kind of programming language and any type of database.
 While XML databases can have similar problems (e.g., XPath and XQuery injection), these techniques can be used to protect them as well.

-## Using the OWASP Enterprise Security API (ESAPI)

-The OWASP Enterprise Security API (ESAPI) is a free, open source, web application security control library that makes it easier for programmers to write lower-risk applications.
-Full details on [ESAPI are available here on OWASP](https://owasp.org/www-project-enterprise-security-api/).

-### Primary Defenses:

-- **Option 1: Use of Prepared Statements (with Parameterized Queries)**
-- **Option 2: Use of Properly Constructed Stored Procedures**
-- **Option 3: Allow-list Input Validation**
-- **Option 4: STRONGLY DISCOURAGED: Escaping All User Supplied Input**

 ## Anatomy of A Typical SQL Injection Vulnerability

 A common SQL injection flaw in Java is below.
 Because its unvalidated "customerName" parameter is simply appended to the query, an attacker can enter SQL code into that query and the application would take the attacker's code and execute it on the database.